LastZactionHero/nesting-site/_posts/2019-05-30-how-did-i-get-here.md

 I did all the naive things to build my business like set up a website, get business cards printed, and rattle off a list of services I could support.
 I chatted with a few people on LinkedIn, but didn't do much else to find a client.
 After a few weeks (yes weeks!) without making money, I panicked.

-I had made a steady paycheck my whole life and I wasn't quite prepared for the financial ups and downs of entrepreneurship.
+I had made a steady paycheck my whole life and I was not quite prepared for the financial ups and downs of entrepreneurship.
 So I found a gig I like to call, Entrepreneurship Lite.
 Have you had one of these?

 **Step One: Entrepreneurship Lite**